CRIStAL-SPEED/hackathon-09-2021/Challenge2/README.md

 ## Objectives

-The goal of this challenge is to analyse video streams or images to detect risky situations on the port.
+The goal of this challenge is to analyze video streams or images to detect risky situations on the port.

 ## Dataset